Interpreting with Empathy

 There is a recent strategy of environmental education called critical anthropomorphism that uses familiar and approachable metaphors to help people relate to the natural world, backed by scientific findings.
 By intertwining the life history of a species through an empathetic narrative, it’s possible to reach a deeper understanding of the surrounding world.
 This framing can be especially helpful for relating to living beings who are often misunderstood, such as snakes, insects, or even plants.

 Advancing Conservation through Empathy (ACE) for Wildlife advocates sharing a relatable story about a species’ daily life, behaviors, and preferences while imparting scientific knowledge about its natural history.
 When people can understand and relate to a living being, their positive associations contribute toward overall protection and conservation.
+An example of this framing relates to the Native Animal Ambassadors in our care.
+Rather than referring to an animal as “it”, we call them by name to respect their own individual autonomy and intrinsic worth.
+In the field of conservation (and in every sense, everywhere), the words we share hold weight.
 This is why we choose empathetic language at Reflection Riding.

 Next